openSUSE/news-o-o/_posts/2011-08-13-opensuse-weekly-news-issue-188-is-out.markdown

       made.
-In May 2010 a face to face meeting was held and the team came up with a community statement and three different ambitious and narrow high-level visions that we planned to evolve and combine later.These visions were then presented to the community and we hoped for new scenario™s to come from then.
+In May 2010 a face to face meeting was held and the team came up with a community statement and three different ambitious and narrow high-level visions that we planned to evolve and combine later.These visions were then presented to the community and we hoped for new scenarioâ€™s to come from then.

 **Change**